FIRST TIME at COURT EQUESTRIAN?

 IF YOU HAVE TO CANCEL a lesson, you must let us know as soon as possible.
 We have to get horses ready for riding, and some may be in a stable or paddock some distance away, and it takes time to collect the animal and get it ready.
 So, we don't want to waste our time, please.

 And, of course, you do have to pay.
-We prefer payment by debit or credit card but we also accept cash (cheques only from established customers).
+We prefer payment by debit or credit card but we also accept cash.

 If you are from an organisation or group, we can invoice you in advance or after the event, subject to prior agreement.
 Receipts can always be given at the office at the stables or emailed.